-- The difference in skin colours between the two series is noted in-universe.
-Peter thinks everyone in Springfield has Hepatitis, while Homer thinks the Griffins are albino.
+- The difference in skin colors between the two series is noted in-universe.
+Peter thinks everyone in Springfield has hepatitis, while Homer thinks the Griffins are albino.

 - Aside Comment: When Roger shows up in Kang and Kodos' UFO, he tells the audience they're friends from summer camp.

 - Author Filibuster: Just before his fight with Homer, Peter voices Seth MacFarlane's own opinion that The Simpsons has sucked for years.